mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 <p class="description">The autocomplete is a normal text input enhanced by a panel of suggested options.</p>

-Material-UI doesn't provide any high-level API for solving this problem.
+Material-UI doesn't provide a high-level API for solving this problem.
-We encourage people relying on the solutions the React community has built.
+You are encouraged to use a solution the React community has built, following one of the examples below.

 ## downshift

 ![stars](https://img.shields.io/github/stars/paypal/downshift.svg?style=social&label=Stars)
 ![npm downloads](https://img.shields.io/npm/dm/downshift.svg)

-In the following example, we demonstrate how to use [downshift](https://github.com/downshift-js/downshift).
+This example demonstrates how to use [downshift](https://github.com/downshift-js/downshift).

 The last demo allows the user to clear the input and show a number of options on focus.